 Unstated interest.
 If your sale calls for payments in a later year and the sales contract provides for little or no interest, you may have to figure unstated interest, even if you have a loss.
-See Unstated Interest and Original Issue Discount (OID), later.
+See Unstated Interest and Original Issue Discount (OID), under Other Rules, later.